Garfield: The Movie: Production

 Jim Carrey was considered for the role of Jon Arbuckle.
 Jennifer Garner and Angelina Jolie were considered for the role of Liz, but both dropped out with busy schedules.
 Brad Dourif, Thomas Lennon, and Michael Ironside were considered to play Happy Chapman.
 Ironside was cast, but he dropped out after one day for unknown reasons, and Lennon was busy on Reno 911.
 Jack Nicholson was considered for the role of Garfield; he was the only candidate besides Bill Murray.
 According to Murray's Reddit AMA, he was interested in voicing the titular character because he mistook the screenplay writer's name, Joel Cohen, for Joel Coen of the Coen brothers.
 He accepted the role, briefly skimming through the script.
 Co-writer Alec Sokolow disputed Murray's claim in 2014: "He knew it was not Joel Coen well before he met Joel Cohen.
 It's a funny take.
 And it kind of defends him against the criticism of making such an overtly commercial film.
 But, it's complete horse shit."

 According to Jim Davis, Murray recorded his dialogue in his apartment in New York City and on the set of The Life Aquatic with Steve Zissou in Greece.

 Principal photography began on March 10 and wrapped on June 12, 2003.
+The animation for Garfield was produced by Rhythm & Hues Studios.
+Visual effects were produced by SW Digital, Pixel Magic and The Orphanage.

+The film's score was composed by Canadian composer Christophe Beck.
+The soundtrack album was released through Bulletproof Records on October 19, 2004.

 Release

 Garfield: The Movie was released in theaters on June 11, 2004, one week before Garfield's 26th anniversary.
 During its theatrical run, it was preceded by an Ice Age short film, Gone Nutty.
 20th Century Fox Home Entertainment released the film on VHS and DVD on October 19, 2004.
-The special features includes a behind-the-scenes footage, deleted scenes, and the Baha Men music video "Holla!".
+The special features include behind-the-scenes footage, deleted scenes, and the Baha Men music video "Holla!"
 The film was released on a 3-disc Blu-ray on October 11, 2011.

 Reception

 Box office

-The film opened up with $21.7 million in the US in its first weekend.
-It grossed a total of $75.4 million in the US and a further $125.4 million internationally for a total of $203.7 million worldwide.
+On its opening weekend, the film debuted on 3,094 theaters and earned $21.7 million.
+The film grossed $75.3 million in the United States and Canada, and $132.7 million from international markets, accumulating $208 million worldwide.